 Su coche es alemán.

-- For the long forms, we always need to match BOTH the number and the gender of the owned thing.
+- All long forms need to match both the number and the gender of the owned thing.

-The long forms are placed anywhere in the sentence, EXCEPT directly before the noun (the owned thing).
+We can place the long forms anywhere in the sentence, except right before a noun (the owned thing):

 La camiseta es mía.